 Copying your iTunes music to your phone

 Feeling attached to your iTunes collection?
 Don't worry – you can bring it with you to your Windows Phone.
-If you have a PC running Windows 8 or Windows 7, or you have a Mac, you can copy your iTunes music to your phone using the Windows Phone app for desktop.
+If you have a PC running Windows 8 or Windows 7, you can copy your iTunes music to your phone using the Windows Phone app for desktop.
 If you're using Windows Vista or Windows XP, you can copy your music using Windows Explorer.

 Whether you use the Windows Phone app for desktop or Windows Explorer, you'll only be able to copy music files that aren't protected with digital rights management (DRM).